latk/ganzua/README.md

 and manipulating the version constraints in `pyproject.toml` files.

 For example, we can summarize the differences between two `uv.lock` files.
-By default, we get JSON output:
+Ganzua is designed for scripting, so by default we get JSON output:

 ```console
 $ ganzua diff tests/{old,new}-uv-project/uv.lock